The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Discussion

 The stability of gaseous galaxy disks against fragmentation due to gravity is often quantified with the ratio of the circular velocity to velocity dispersion, $V/\sigma$ (see \citealt{vdK11} and \citealt{ForsterSchreiber20} for reviews).
 This is often interpreted to be the ratio of ordered to disordered motions \citep[e.g.,][]{Kassin07, Kassin12, ForsterSchrieber09, Epinat10, Stott16}.
-It is usually measured with emission lines from warm ionized gas (e.g., H$\alpha$) or cold molecular gas (e.g., CO).
 Galaxies are expected to be dominated by VDI when $V/\sigma \leq 2$ \citep{Dekel14, Zolotov15}.
 Studies that examined the gas kinematics of star-forming galaxies over $2 < z < 3.5$ found that those with stellar masses $\log\left(M_{\star} / M_{\odot}\right) >9$ have $V/\sigma \sim 0.5 - 4$, with higher values at lower redshifts and higher masses \citep{Gnerucci11, Simons17, Turner17, Wisnioski19}.
 VDI may therefore be the prominent process in the evolution of the majority of these systems.
 At higher redshifts ($4<z<8$), a wide range in $V/\sigma$ ($0.1 \lesssim V/\sigma \lesssim 20$) has been found in various studies \citep{Fraternali21, Rizzo21, Parlanti23, deGraaff24}.
 Recently, \citet{Danhaive25} modeled the H$\alpha$ kinematics of 272 galaxies over $z\approx3.9 - 6.5$ and $8<\log\left(M_{\star} / M_{\odot}\right)<10$ with the NIRCam grism.
 They measured an average $V/\sigma\approx2$, which suggests the majority of galaxies at these redshifts and stellar masses might be undergoing VDI.
 Large and deep surveys at high spatial and spectral resolution are needed to determine whether the majority of galaxies at even higher redshifts ($z>7$) could be experiencing VDI.